gvwilson/sensibleadventures/nardica/nardica.md

 her First said unapologetically.
 Her Second looked up from her workbench long enough to grin.
-Her magnifying glasses made her eyes look cartoon-huge in a face that showed how beautiful Honesty's would be in a few more years.
+Her magnifying glasses made her eyes look cartoon-huge in a face that showed how beautiful Honesty's would be in the years to come.

 "What bad news?"
 Iffy asked.

 "My call-up came 'long yesterday," Honesty said reluctantly.
-"Whole bunch o' folk 'long the docks got 'em.
+"Whole buncha folk 'long the docks got 'em.
-We gotta go do induction t'night."
+We gotta do induction t'night."

 Iffy's stomach flip-flopped.
-"Tonight?
-Why so soon?"
+"Tonight?"
+*But I just got here!* she thought despairingly.

 Honesty shrugged,
 settling herself on a stool next to the square meter of workbench where she salvaged the easier bits and pieces of tech that came her family's way.
-"Dunno.
+"Yeah.
-Lotsa folk are wonderin' why the quaddy quaddy, but the blues ain't saying',
-'cept that it came straight from th' governor.
+Lotsa folk are wonderin' why the quaddy quaddy, but the blues ain't sayin' bunga 'cept that it come along straight from th' governor.
-Figure it's got somethin' to do with th' bots going gonjy 'long th' mansion?"
+Figure it's got somethin' to do with th' bots going gonjy 'long yesterday?"

 "I dunno,"
 Iffy said.